ancient-military-history

 Legacy and Influence

 The design of ancient Chinese military camps influenced fortification and logistics far beyond East Asia.
 The rectangular, modular layout and the integration of civilian logistics into military administration were studied by later Chinese dynasties and by Korean, Vietnamese, and Japanese military scholars.
-The emphasis on discipline, sanitation, and morale control foreshadowed modern military base management.
-Today, archaeological excavations and translated military manuals continue to reveal the sophistication of these camps, confirming that ancient Chinese generals were not only tacticians but also skilled engineers and logisticians.
+The emphasis on discipline, sanitation, and morale control foreshadowed modern military base management principles.
+Today, archaeological excavations and translated military manuals continue to reveal the sophistication of these camps, confirming that ancient Chinese generals were not only tacticians but also skilled engineers, logisticians, and administrators who understood that victory was won as much in the camp as on the battlefield.